robodrive-24/toolkit/docs/DATA_PREPARE.md

 ## :red_car: Training Data
-In this competition, all participants are expected to adopt the [nuScenes](https://www.nuscenes.org/nuscenes) dataset for model training.
+In this competition, all participants are expected to adopt the **official** [nuScenes](https://www.nuscenes.org/nuscenes) dataset from [Motional](https://motional.com/) for model training.

+:warning: **Note:** Additional data sources are NOT allowed in this competition.

 ### Download